geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/keycloak.md

 #### Access Type

-Change **Access Type** to `confidential` - this indicates to KeyCloak that your client can be trusted to keep a secret safe, and thus that secret can be used in the OIDC credentials exchange.
+Change **Access Type** to `confidential` - this indicates to Keycloak that your client can be trusted to keep a secret safe, and thus that secret can be used in the OIDC credentials exchange.

 ![](/images/keycloak-kube-apiserver-2.png)